carlosazsilva/PolynomialApp/README.md

 This challenge was made as the final project of [RE_Start Developer](https://pt.primaverabss.com/pt/formacao-2/acoes-em-destaque/restart/)'s training course for the OOP module.
 It's an academic project made with no real world purpose but can be used to make simple operations between polynomial expressions.

-# Challenge Description
-The intent of the project is the creation of a console application in C# (**PolynomialApp**) that allows the manipulation of polynomials expressions using lists.

 ## The polynomial expression

 *In mathematics*, a polynomial expression is a ***function P*** that can be written in the following way: